HPCAT/Website/content/grad.md

 #### Hao Zheng
 <p style="text-align: justify; font-size:18px;">
-Hao Zheng worked on building a power-efficient Network-on-Chips (NoCs).
+Hao Zheng is working on building a power-efficient Network-on-Chips (NoCs).
 His primary research interests are energy and performance optimization of the multi-core system.
 </p>

 <br>